How to Reduce Cholesterol Naturally and Lead a Healthy Life? (7 Days Diet Plan)

 What’s cholesterol?

-A waxy, fat-like molecule present in the body and many foods is cholesterol.
-Normal cell activity, hormone production, vitamin D production, and digestion need cholesterol.
+Cholesterol: A waxy, fat-like molecule found filling the body and many foods.
+Cholesterol is needed for normal cell activity, hormone production, vitamin D production and digestion.

 Cholesterol may be harmful.
-Incorrect amounts of “good” (HDL) and “bad” (LDL) cholesterol may harm heart health.
-Too much bad cholesterol and triglycerides may cause hyperlipidemia, a disorder with elevated cholesterol.
+Imbalances of “good” (HDL) and “bad” (LDL) cholesterol can negatively affect heart health.
+Excessive bad cholesterol and triglycerides might lead to hyperlipidemia, a disease characterized by high levels of cholesterol.

 High cholesterol causes include